URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Background

 \subsection{Problem formulation}

-During several consecutive episodes (days of commute $\tau$), each agent (vehicle $i$) makes a pre-trip routing decision $a_i^\tau$, i.e., chooses from the precomputed set of routes based on the observed state.
+During several consecutive episodes (days of commute $\tau$), each agent (vehicle $i$) makes a pre-trip routing decision $a_i^\tau$, i.e., chooses a path from the precomputed set of routes.
 Humans $i \in \mathcal{N}_{HDV}$ use the behavioral model explained above, while CAVs $j \in \mathcal{N}_{CAV}$ use their routing policies $\pi$ to select an action $a$ in a given (observed) state $o$: $a \sim \pi(a|o)$.
-Agent rewards (from travel times yielded by \textit{SUMO}) depend on the joint actions of all agents.
-In \our{}, we typically consider scenarios where: (1) humans train first and stabilize their action probabilities, followed by (2) the mutation where some agents become CAVs and (3) start training by applying some learning algorithm to maximize a reward signal, and finally (4) in the testing phase, they do not learn and roll out trained policies for several days (episodes).
+Agent rewards (from travel times yielded by SUMO) depend on the joint actions of all agents.
+In \our{}, we typically consider scenarios where: (1) humans train first and stabilize their action probabilities, followed by (2) the mutation where some agents become CAVs and (3) CAVs start training by applying some learning algorithm to maximize a reward signal, and finally (4) in the testing phase, CAVs do not learn and roll out trained policies for several days (episodes).

-We follow \cite{akman2025routerl} and formalize this problem as the Agent-Environment Cycle (AEC) game \cite{terry_pettingzoo_2020}, where in each episode, agents $\mathcal{N}$, either human or CAV, in order $\upsilon$ of departure time, select a route from their action space.
+Building on \cite{akman2025routerl}, we formalize this problem as the Agent-Environment Cycle (AEC) game \cite{terry_pettingzoo_2020}, where in each episode, agents $\mathcal{N}$, either human or CAV, in order $\upsilon$ of departure time, select a route from their action space.
 Within the episode, the system evolves according to traffic dynamics ($P$ simulated with SUMO) and actions (i.e., route choices) of all agents.
 The detailed snapshot of the traffic system is the state $s\in S$, part of which agents may observe before acting.
 At the end of the episode, SUMO yields individual travel times, from which the reward is calculated.

 This can be formalized as: